 Let’s face it – a lot of us love receiving mail, but we hate sending it out.
 Customers are no different.
 If returning is too inconvenient they’ll think twice about shopping on your site in the future.
 There are a couple ways to rectify such a scenario:

 #1.
 Include shipping labels in your packages.
 Many companies have already adopted this method, and the response has been positive from customers.
-Plus, with the advent of “Pay on Use” shipping labels, you only need to throw down money on labels that are actually used.
+Plus, with “Pay on Use” shipping labels, you only need to throw down money on labels that are actually used.
 Technology is your friend – use it to your advantage.

 #2.
 Allow in-person returns.
 This may not be possible for every e-commerce business, but if it’s feasible, customers appreciate this option.
 A survey by The Pulse discovered that 82% of shoppers would be willing to complete a purchase over the internet if they were able to return a product at a physical location or if it included the (previously mentioned) shipping label.
 Also noted in this survey was that 70% of shoppers purchased an additional item while taking their product back – certainly not an insignificant statistic.